 We may earn money or products from the companies mentioned in this post.

 The military loves its acronyms.
 It’s no wonder why.
-Many times the titles of facilities, benefits, and programs are often incredibly wordy and sometimes don’t really make sense.
+Many times the titles of facilities, benefits, and programs are incredibly wordy and sometimes don’t make sense.
 If you ask many newer or younger military personnel or their family members what many acronyms stand for, they wouldn’t be able to tell you.
 BAH is no different.
 The basic allowance for housing is something that every military member receives.
 It’s something that every military member depends on.

-What is Basic Allowance for Housing?
+What’s Basic Allowance for Housing?